Hocus Pocus 2 (soundtrack)

-Hocus Pocus 2 (Original Soundtrack) is the soundtrack album to the 2022 fantasy comedy film Hocus Pocus 2; a sequel to the 1993 film Hocus Pocus.
+Hocus Pocus 2 (Original Soundtrack) is the soundtrack album for the 2022 fantasy comedy film Hocus Pocus 2; a sequel to the 1993 film Hocus Pocus.
 John Debney, who scored for the first film, returned for the sequel in October 2021.
 The album consisted of 28 tracks: two original songs, seven adapted songs and Debney's score containing the remainder of it.
 It was digitally released by Walt Disney Records on September 30, 2022 (the same day on the film's Disney+ release), and was followed by a physical release on November 11.